 Update > Engage > motivate

-A motivated employee today is an employee that is up to date with the enterprise’s doing, that feels connected to its values and significant to achieving its objectives.
+A motivated employee today is an employee that is up to date with the organization’s doing, that feels connected to its values and significant to achieving its objectives.

 Well-being is an integral part of employees’ needs, and organizations’ need to deliver.
 Well-being is manifested in various ways, including the culture and after hours events and activities usually managed by the HR department; mental health and well-being support in personal and global times of difficulty as we could very well see during the Covid pandemic of 2020, and more.